robertobarbedo/SiteKit/README.md

 Replace `"MyTenant"` and `"MySite"` with your actual tenant and site names.

-If you choose to deploy to docker/deploy you can refresh 'https://xmcloudcm.localhost/sitecore/'

 To deploy and generate all components and page types in Sitecore.
 ```powershell